 What A Medical Provider Can Do If Their Bills Have Been Denied Or Denied

-The attorneys at Quattrochi and Torres can represent a medical provider in a PIP claim if they have been denied PIP benefits.
+The attorneys at Quattrochi, Torres, and Taormina can represent a medical provider in a PIP claim if they have been denied PIP benefits.
 There are no up front costs included in the no obligation consultation to all new clients.
-Quattrochi and Torres is also willing to work on a contingency fee basis, which further eliminates up front costs.
+Quattrochi, Torres, and Taormina is also willing to work on a contingency fee basis, which further eliminates up front costs.
 All things considered, the insurance company will pay a medical provider’s legal fees if their claim is successful.

 Contact A Florida PIP Attorney TO Discuss Your PIP Issues

 In many cases, the complex issues associated with PIP claims denial make it impossible for medical providers to understand whether an insurance provider has a reasonable basis to deny or reduce their bill.
 Medical providers are in the business of treating medically necessary injuries related to a motor vehicle accident, not in investigating insurance policies or supporting the reasonableness of their charge.
 If you have been denied PIP benefits or have had bills reduced in the past five years, contact my office to schedule a detailed review of your files.
 We will come to you and take care of all the costs associated.
-At Quattrochi and Torres, in Casselberry, we have been handing PIP issues on behalf of medical providers and patients for numerous years.
-The Quattrochi and Torres phones are staffed 24 hours a day, seven days a week. call Quattrochi and Torres at 407.452.4918 or contact us online.
+At Quattrochi, Torres, and Taormina, in Casselberry, we have been handing PIP issues on behalf of medical providers and patients for numerous years.
+The Quattrochi, Torres, and Taormina phones are staffed 24 hours a day, seven days a week. call Quattrochi, Torres, and Taormina at 407.452.4918 or contact us online.